 - Students who are capable of meeting the demands of the course

 Be prepared to talk about what it is that attracts you to mathematics as an academic discipline.
 It's not enough just to say that maths is your best subject, or you liked it since you were seven, but you need to be able to demonstrate a genuine interest in mathematics.

 Have you ever thought about which areas of mathematics interest you the most?
 Do you have a favourite topic in mathematics?
 Perhaps you could spend some time researching areas of higher mathematics that you might be interested in pursuing some day.
 It might also be worthwhile for you to spend some time reading some popular mathematics books.
-There is a selection of recommended books
+There is a selection of recommended books here

-book review section.
-And of course
+.
+And of course Plus

 is full of exciting mathematical articles for you to browse.
 Of course, you must never claim to have read something that you haven't; the interviewer will not be trying to catch you out but will expect you to be able to talk intelligently about what you have read.

 What will the interviewer want to know about my maths skills?

 Your application will give the interviewer a good overview of your academic progress so far.
 Some institutions give students maths problems to do as part of the interview process; this helps the interviewer to see how you respond to a piece of new maths.
 It is not a test of your previous knowledge, but is a chance for you to show off your mathematical thinking skills!
 There may be a short maths

 test beforehand or you might be given a problem in the interview.
 The interviewer may be interested in your thought processes and how you respond to hints, to see whether you respond well to learning new mathematics, so don't be afraid to voice your thoughts out loud, even if you think your approach might lead to a dead end.